-Minimum initial investment \$10 million in Cash Management Shares of a Fund alone or in combination with other assets under the management of GSAM and its affiliates Minimum additional investment No minimum
+Minimum initial investment \$10 million in Institutional Shares or Class I Shares of a Fund alone or in combination with other assets under the management of GSAM and its affiliates Minimum additional investment No minimum

-The minimum investment requirement is applied only at the intermediary level, and is not applied to clients individually, for the following groups of investors: (i) clients of bank or brokerage intermediaries offering capital market or treasury services to corporations, non-profit organizations, certain other institutional clients and, under certain limited circumstances, high-net worth individuals; (ii) current or former clients of discretionary investment programs offered by banks, broker-dealers, or other financial intermediaries; and (iii) certain brokerage clients as determined from time to time by the Investment Adviser and/or the Distributor.
+The minimum investment requirement is applied only at the intermediary level, and is not applied to clients individually, for the following groups of investors: (i) clients of bank or brokerage intermediaries offering capital market or treasury services to corporations, non-profit organizations, certain other institutional clients and, under certain limited circumstances, high-net worth individuals; (ii) current or former clients of discretionary investment programs offered by banks, broker-dealers, or other financial intermediaries; and (iii) certain brokerage clients or clients of Goldman Sachs' proprietary liquidity trading platform as determined from time to time by the Investment Adviser and/or the Distributor.
 In determining the minimum investment requirement, client assets may be aggregated with assets of its subsidiaries and certain affiliates, if applicable.

-The minimum investment requirement does not apply to certain section 401(k), profit sharing, money purchase pension, tax-sheltered annuity, defined benefit pension, or other employee benefit plans that are sponsored by one or more employers (including governmental or church employers) or employee organizations.
+The minimum investment requirement does not apply to (i) certain section 401(k), profit sharing, money purchase pension, tax-sheltered annuity, defined benefit pension, or other employee benefit plans that are sponsored by one or more employers (including governmental or church employers) or employee organizations, or (ii) investment advisers investing for accounts for which they receive asset-based fees where the investment adviser or its Intermediary purchases Institutional or Class I Shares through an omnibus account.

-An Intermediary may, however, impose a different minimum amount for initial and additional investments in Cash Management Shares, and may establish other requirements such as a minimum account balance.
-An Intermediary may redeem Cash Management Shares held by non-complying accounts, and may impose a charge for any special services.
+An Intermediary may, however, impose a different minimum amount for initial and additional investments in Institutional Shares and Class I Shares, and may establish other requirements such as a minimum account balance.
+An Intermediary may redeem Institutional Shares and Class I Shares held by non-complying accounts, and may impose a charge for any special services.

 The minimum investment requirement may be waived for current and former officers, partners, directors or employees of Goldman Sachs and/or any of its affiliates and any Trustee or officer of the Trust.
+In addition, the minimum investment requirement may be waived for (i) Goldman Sachs managing directors and their immediate families that have at least \$1 million invested in the Fund; and (ii) clients of Goldman Sachs Private Wealth Management ("GSPWM") with at least \$100 million of assets under management by GSPWM.
 Please see "Shares of the Trust" in the SAI for additional information about minimum investments.